- Everything you have to know when you're starting a blog

 GoDaddy is the king of this.

-But you should never make this mistake because it leaves you vulnerable.
+But you should never make this mistake.
+Why?
+Because it leaves you vulnerable.

 You get hacked once or spammed or a virus injected into your site and many of those companies will freeze your account.